US: Avenatti deceived to prevent 'house of cards' collapse

 "Money generated from one set of crimes was used to further other crimes," U.S. Attorney Nick Hanna told reporters.
 "Typically in the form of payments designed to string along victims so as to prevent Mr. Avenatti's financial house of cards from collapsing."

 Avenatti denied the charges on Twitter, saying he had made powerful enemies and would plead not guilty and fight the case.
 "I look forward to the entire truth being known as opposed to a one-sided version meant to sideline me," he tweeted.

 The new charges do not include a New York extortion case alleging Avenatti demanded millions to stay quiet about claims he planned to reveal about Nike paying high school players.

-Avenatti, 48, was arrested March 25 in New York on the Nike charge and federal prosecutors at the time announced he also faced single counts of wire and bank fraud in Southern California, where he lives and practices law.
+Avenatti, 48, was arrested March 25 in New York on the Nike charge.
+Federal prosecutors at the time announced he also faced single counts of wire and bank fraud in Southern California, where he lives and practices law.

-The 61-page Southern California indictment adds dozens of new counts and details charges that carry a potential prison sentence of 335 years, prosecutors said.
+The 61-page Southern California indictment adds dozens of counts and details charges that carry a potential prison sentence of 335 years, prosecutors said.
 Even if convicted of all counts, such a term is highly unlikely.

-Avenatti faces 10 counts of wire fraud for stealing from a paraplegic man and four other clients he allegedly deceived by taking their money and using it to fund a lifestyle that included living in multimillion-dollar homes, flying in a private jet and sponsoring an auto racing team, authorities said.
+Avenatti faces 10 counts of wire fraud for stealing from a paraplegic man and four other clients he allegedly deceived by taking their money and using it to fund a lifestyle that included living in multimillion-dollar homes, sponsoring an auto racing team and flying in his own private jet, authorities said.
+The jet was seized Wednesday by federal agents.

 He was also charged with 19 tax counts, including lying to an Internal Revenue Service officer, not paying personal income taxes since 2010, failing to pay taxes for his businesses, including two law firms, and pocketing payroll taxes from the Tully's Coffee chain that he owned, the indictment said.